 Advantages to renting:

 - Flexibility.
 If you do not like your current place you can move to a new place or try a different neighborhood.
 If you are facing some uncertainty with your job, renting is the best choice.

 - For expats who have their rent deducted from their income by their employer, they may have a lower taxable income and less income tax.

 - No maintenance hassles.
 The property management company and landlord take care of property maintenance.

 Disadvantages to renting:

 - Rent is dead money.
 You are paying off someone’s mortgage (and then some!).

 - You cannot alter the property to your liking.

-- The majority of rental leases are 2 year terms, which would not suit someone who only visits Japan several times a year for extended trips.
+- The majority of rental leases are minimum 2 year terms, which would not suit someone who only visits Japan several times a year for extended trips.
 Landlords will rarely rent to a non-resident, leaving tourists with the more expensive monthly serviced apartments.